 Sign up for a Disney Credit Card

-Create a Disney savings jar buy signing up for a Disney credit card and using the sign-up bonus for extra rewards and cash back.
+Create a Disney savings jar by signing up for a Disney credit card and using the sign-up bonus for extra rewards and cash back.
 Check out the exclusive Disney benefits that are offered to Disney credit cardholders.
 There are 2 types of cards, Disney Premier Visa Card with an annual fee of $49 and the Disney Visa Card that has no annual fee.
-Our favorite benefit of the cards are being able to earn points for a free or drastically reduced Disney Vacation.
+Our favorite benefit of the cards is being able to earn points for a free or drastically reduced Disney Vacation.
 Here is how, new Disney Premier Cardholders can earn $250 statement credit after $500 spent in the first 3 months, that is a 50% savings for you.
 New Disney Visa Cardholders can get a $100 statement credit after first purchase.
 Other benefits include, Premier Disney cards can earn 2% on card purchases, Disney Visa earns 1% on card purchases, savings on Disney vacation packages for theme parks and cruises, 10% savings on shopping and dining, and cardholder exclusive photo opportunities.
 The savings can really add up by using new cards to book your magical trip and on everyday purchases before you even arrive.
 Looking for more money saving ideas?
 Check out the Mommy And Me Travels family vacation planning area.
+Sign up here.

 Contributed by: Tiffany from Mommy and Me Travels